-- 16. A Trustee shall cease to hold office if he or she: - (1) ceases to be a Trustee by virtue of any provision in the Companies Acts or is prohibited by law from being a Trustee; - (2) is disqualified from acting as a Trustee by virtue of sections 178 and 179 of the Charities Act 2011 (or any statutory re-enactment or modification of that provision); - (3) holds a seat for which Charity membership is required and ceases to be a member of the Charity; - (4) becomes incapable by reason of mental disorder, illness or injury of managing and administering his or her own affairs; - (5) resigns as a Trustee by notice to the Charity (but only if at least two Trustees will remain in office when the notice of resignation is to take effect); or - (6) is absent without the permission of the Board of Trustees from all their meetings held within a period of six consecutive months and the Board of Trustees resolve that his or her office be vacated. - 17.
-A Trustee, Chair or vice chair of UKCP may be removed from office by a removal election.

-- (1) A removal election shall be held within 120 days of the receipt by the Company Secretary of either notice of a vote of 75% of the Members' Forum or petitions signed by two (2) percent of the number of members as of the first day of the month of the receipt of the first petition. - (2) Members shall be provided notice of the removal election at least 30 days clear of the deadline for voting. - (3) The election may be by mailed or electronic ballot.
+- 16. A Trustee shall cease to hold office if he or she: - ceases to be a Trustee by virtue of any provision in the Companies Acts or is prohibited by law from being a Trustee; - is disqualified from acting as a Trustee by virtue of sections 178 and 179 of the Charities Act 2011 (or any statutory re-enactment or modification of that provision); - (3) holds a seat for which Charity membership is required and ceases to be a member of the Charity; - (4) becomes incapable by reason of mental disorder, illness or injury of managing and administering his or her own affairs; - (5) resigns as a Trustee by notice to the Charity (but only if at least two Trustees will remain in office when the notice of resignation is to take effect); or - (6) is absent without the permission of the Board of Trustees from all their meetings held within a period of six consecutive months and the Board of Trustees resolve that his or her office be vacated. - 17.
+A Trustee, UKCP Chair or UKCP +Vice Chair of UKCP may be removed from office by a removal election. - (1) A removal election shall be held within 120 days of the receipt by the Company Secretary of either notice of a vote of 75% of the Members' Forum or petitions signed by two (2) percent of the number of members as of the first day of the month of the receipt of the first petition. - (2) Members shall be provided notice of the removal election at least 30 days clear of the deadline for voting. - (3) The election may be mailed or electronic ballot will be conducted in accordance with Article 15(4).